HugoGresse/Ical2Api/README.md

 ### TODO List:

--   [ ] update all read token on token change
 -   [ ] Add to calendar
--   [ ] Improve loader on events
 -   [ ] User management
 -   [ ] Translation for reminders